 You only build a harmonious relationship with your friends and family if you know and understand them well.
 The same goes for businesses and their target market.
 If you want to build a strong relationship with your customers, you must also know them well.
 You need to learn what makes them click and about their needs, wants, and desires.
 Understanding their behavior and their needs allows you to understand what creates value and then focus your content on providing information they value.
 This way, you capture their attention and eventually encourage them to act.

 Start building your understanding of a target audience by creating an audience persona, then build additional personas for different segments within your target audience.
 These audience personas greatly assist in defining and understanding your audiences’ definition of content value so you can create interesting, valuable, and focused content.

-Building a persona requires collection and analysis of information specific to your market, then defining segments within that market that are likely buyers based on the characteristics of your brands and your company, as a whole.
+Building a persona requires the collection and analysis of information specific to your market and then defining segments within that market that are likely buyers based on the characteristics of your brands and your company as a whole.

 Among the information necessary to build personas are: